GalaxyRuler/art-souk/TAP_PAYMENT_SETUP.md

 # Tap Payment Integration Setup Guide

+## ⚠️ CURRENTLY DISABLED
+This integration is temporarily disabled until the platform achieves sufficient traffic.
+All code remains intact for easy re-activation.

 ## Overview
 This guide explains how to integrate Tap Payment as a payment method for artists and galleries in the Art Souk platform.